Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 3. Specific management of [[#Malignant Management:|Malignant cancer]], [[#Pre-malignant Management:|Pre-malignant cancer]], and [[#Other management:|Other cancer]]

 ^b2d703
 ### Prognosis:
+**Prognosis** depends on lymph node metastases, and is the *most important prognostic factor*
+- Detected by biopsy
+- Sentinel node biopsy often performed

 ### Breast Cancer Screening
 #### *Mammography*